camitz/CloudWatchAppender/README.md

 # <a id="dimensions"></a>Dimensions

 CloudWatch supports up to 10 dimensions given as name/value pair.
 CloudWatchAppender has no limit but don't try exceeding 10.

-**Warning** Again, make sure you understand that overusing dimensions can quickly become expensive.

 In your config file under the appender element you can add dimensions simply by listing a bunch of elements like this: